Vertex Energy Inc. (VTNR) Shares Down Despite Recent Market Volatility

-The stock of Vertex Energy Inc. (NASDAQ: VTNR) has decreased by -3.70 when compared to last closing price of 8.64.
-Despite this, the company has experienced a -6.73% fall in its stock price over the last five trading sessions.
+Vertex Energy Inc. (NASDAQ: VTNR) has seen a decline in its stock price by -4.17 in relation to its previous close of 8.16.
+However, the company has experienced a -11.04% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/27/21 that Ford, Snowflake, GameStop: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Vertex Energy Inc. (NASDAQ: VTNR) Right Now?